Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 ### 5/25/2023 HW

-Worke don simplifying the code in the game class so it's easier to work on and then I started working on more code for the user class.
+Worked on simplifying the code in the game class so it's easier to work on and then I started working on more code for the user class.
 Was able to get the accessor methods done and started new ideas for the swapping of turns.

 ## Raihan N